tiepdotme/reangdeba.xyz/misc/me.markdown

 Even before that, he spent the first 16 years of his life living in a small state known as [Tripura](https://en.wikipedia.org/wiki/Tripura), in the North Eastern part of India (look it up!).
 He'd chased chickens as a kid.
 He'd mostly lived outside of Tripura ever since.
 He is Indian despite his appearance.^ If you compliment him with "your English is very good", you will get the response "thanks; so is yours."

-<reddot><i>"When life itself is lunatic, who knows where the madness lies?"</i></reddot>
+> "When life itself is lunatic, who knows where the madness lies?"

-<iframe src="https://reangdeba.substack.com/embed" width="300" height="70" frameborder="0" scrolling="no"></iframe>
-👆 To receive weekly update on Fridays, sign up for his newsletter.
-Let's have a good life!

 ## Reang:

 * 👨🏻‍🎓 studies Electrical Engineering
 * 👨🏻‍🎓 teaches on [YouTube](https://www.youtube.com/channel/UCc0hAFLO1vlv208es8Yt2TQ)
 * 🇮🇳 can speak Bengali, English, and Hindi